vorotina/design/README.md

 ## Nextgen integration

+Nextgen modules are installed via Cox and contained in /modules folder

-Nextgen modules are added in modules folder via Cox, then built one by one with grunt task and united in one output css and js in /dist/externals folder.
-Output files are embeded in /resources/index.html and after that can be initialized in PrepareViewCommand
+Nextgen modules are built one by one with grunt task and united in one output css and js in /dist/externals folder

+Output files are embeded in /resources/index.html

 ```
 .
 +-- dist